Litter Box Liners: Do They Actually Work or Cause More Problems?

 Litter depth matters more than it seems.
 A slightly deeper layer creates a buffer between your cat’s claws and the liner, which reduces wear.

 When scooping, avoid dragging the scoop along the bottom.
-That’s one of the fastest ways to damage the liner, especially thinner ones.
+That is one of the fastest ways to damage the liner, especially thinner ones.

 If the liner starts loosening around the edges, readjust it instead of letting it collapse inward.
 Keeping it stable is what makes the whole setup work.